wiicode/cybersecurity-framework/bronze-training/background-topics/risk-3-principles.md

 Start with a cyber security baseline
 ------------------------------------

-If you can afford to do nothing else, SMBs should adopt a recognized baseline of security controls, such as those defined in [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/).
+If you can afford to do nothing else, SMBs should adopt a recognized baseline of security controls.
 This approach doesn't require any risk analysis at all; it's just about applying some basic security controls and demonstrating that your organization takes cyber security seriously.
 Make sure the security baseline you chose takes into account any laws and regulations your organizations must comply with.

 All organizations face risks, no matter the size
 ------------------------------------------------